 He was so committed, and showed great skill in speaking truth to false prophets and power, and yet a short time later, he is running for his life and ready to give up; to roll over and die.

 After a long day of running, he arrives at a broom tree where he laid down and fell asleep.
 He is awoken by someone touching him and when he wakes up he sees food cooking on a fire, and water to drink.
 This happens a 2nd time and enables him to have the strength he needs to continue the long journey ahead of him.

 In the Bible it is noted that an “Angel of the Lord” came to him.
 We don’t see many of those around today in full biblical regalia, but all of us have been ministered to by Angels in our lives, and often we don’t realize it until we look back on the situation.

 Sometimes when we are doing the right thing (speaking truth to false prophets) it can create trouble in our lives.
 It doesn’t usually rise to the level of being chased by an angry Queen, but it can feel that way if we have left a job, lost our standing in a group of our peers/colleagues, or have come under criticism for what we believe or support.

 This story reminds us that no matter how dire the situation, it’s important not to lose sight of our past accomplishments, and to have faith in our vision, our Truth.
-People are all around us who are not only able but, willing to help us.
+Angels are all around us who are not only able but, willing to help us.
 When we quiet our mind and let go of the negative energy of our despair they will show up and give us what we need for our continued forward journey.

 It’s easy to become consumed with fear, anxiety and negativity.
 This ancient lesson reminds us to calm down and know that we are provided, always and in all ways.